SEERNET/developer-docs/docs/speaker-identification-api.md

 sidebar_label: Speaker Identification API
 ---

-Text Independent Speaker Identification API tries to figure out "Who Speaks When" for already enrolled speakers.
-Here, there are no restrictions on what the speaker says in the audio and therefore no specific passphrase is required during enrollment or identification.
+Text Independent Speaker Identification API tries to figure out *"Who Speaks When"* for already enrolled speakers. *Text Independent* implies that there are no restrictions on what the speaker says in the audio and therefore no specific passphrase is required during enrollment or identification.

-Splits audio clip into segments corresponding to a unique speaker and then compares its features with the features of the specified speakers in the requests and finally returns start and end of the segment with the identified speaker.
-Returns UserNotIdentified if user is identified with a low score.
+The algorithm splits audio clip into segments corresponding to a unique speaker and then compares its features with the voiceprints of the specified speakers in the request.
+Finally, the API returns start and end of the segment with the identified speaker.
+In cases where no user is identified, the segments are marked as `UserNotIdentified`.

 > Enroll user using [Speaker Enrollment Api](./speaker-enrollment-api.html) before using identification api.